 Definition

-A USB-to-serial adapter is a small bridge that turns a modern computer's USB port into a serial line a device can talk to.
-Since laptops stopped shipping built-in serial ports, this adapter has become standard kit for anyone who works on embedded hardware, because it is the link between your terminal software and a board's low-level console.
+A USB-to-serial adapter is a small bridge that turns a modern computer's USB port into a serial line an embedded device can talk to.
+Since laptops stopped shipping built-in serial ports, this adapter has become standard kit for anyone who works on embedded hardware, because it is the physical link between your terminal software and a board's low-level console.
+On a miner repair bench it is arguably the single most important tool after the multimeter.

 How it works

-Adapters come in two flavours that are not interchangeable.
-A TTL or logic-level adapter outputs the same low voltages a board's UART pins use and connects directly to a header's transmit, receive, and ground points; this is the kind you want for most miner and router control boards.
-An RS-232 adapter outputs the older, higher and inverted voltages used by full-size serial connectors and would damage a logic-level pin.
-Always confirm the TTL logic level and, on adjustable adapters, set the jumper to the board's rail before wiring anything.
+Adapters come in two flavours.
+A TTL or logic-level adapter outputs the same low voltages a board's UART pins use — 3.3V on most modern boards — and connects directly to a header's TX, RX, and ground pins.
+This is the kind you want for miner control boards, routers, and single-board computers.
+An RS-232 adapter outputs the older, higher, inverted voltages (roughly ±12V) used by full-size DB9 connectors, and applying those levels to a logic pin can destroy it.
+Always confirm the TTL logic level before wiring: on adjustable adapters, set the 3.3V/5V jumper to match the board's rail, and when in doubt measure the board's TX pin voltage first.
+Wiring is crossover — adapter TX to board RX, adapter RX to board TX, grounds common — and you should leave any power pin on the adapter disconnected; the board supplies its own power.

 In Simple Terms

-A USB-to-serial adapter is a small bridge that turns a modern computer’s USB port into a serial line a device can talk to.
-Since laptops…
+A USB-to-serial adapter is a small bridge that turns a modern computer’s USB port into a serial line an embedded device can talk to.
+Since…